Kathleen Vane

 Kathleen (Kitty) Airini Vane (née Mair; 22 January 1891 – 1965) was a New Zealand painter who specialised in watercolours and tempera landscape paintings.
-Her work is included in the collections of Whangārei Museum and Dunedin Public Art Gallery.
+Many of her paintings can now be found in art museums and galleries all over the world.
+Her works that remain in New Zealand are included in the collections of the internationally known Sarjeant Gallery, Dunedin Public Art Gallery, Whangārei Museum, Tauranga Art Gallery, Reyburn House (Whangarei) and the New Zealand National (Alexander Turnbull) Archives.
 Two portraits of Vane are in the collection of the National Portrait Gallery, London.

 Biography

 Vane was born in Wainuiomata, the daughter of Gilbert Mair and Eleanor Katherine (née Sperry) Mair.
 She had an older brother, John Gilbert, who died in childhood.
 Her mother, a noted portrait artist, died when she was three years old and she was raised by a Scottish nurse.
 She attended a private school, Misses Bews' Ladies College in Mt Eden, Auckland and also studied art.

+Vane's main artistic passion was painting trees.
+Later in her artistic career, this would earn her the moniker the 'pōhutukawa lady'.
 In 1912 she travelled to London, England and studied at the Royal College of Art and the Slade School of Fine Art.

 During World War I she served as a nurse aide in France.
 After the war she travelled and painted extensively, exhibiting in London, Paris and Malta.
-During World War II she returned to New Zealand, and again returned in 1953 to retire.
+In 1924, her paintings were displayed at the Paris Salon.
+In 1929, Vane's works were accepted by the Royal Academy of Arts in London.